Great Cobar mine: Remnants

 The administration office building of the Great Cobar mine has become the Great Cobar Museum and Visitor Information Centre.
 It survived by being bought by a local man, in May 1925, and would otherwise have been demolished.

 Cobar welcome sign (2017).
 The concrete structure is a relic of the Great Cobar mine.

-Over a century after the closure of the mine, much of the remainder of the Great Cobar mine site is fenced and off limits to the public, for reasons of safety.
+Over a century after the mine's closure, much of the remaining Great Cobar mine site is fenced and off-limits to the public for safety reasons.
 Behind and to the south of the museum is a large piece of land which was once the mine and smelter site, and some ruins and remnants.
 The open-cut mullock quarry is now a lake on the site.
-At the southern and eastern ends of the site, is the vast black-coloured slag dump.
+At the southern and eastern ends of the site is the vast black-coloured slag dump.
 In the north-eastern corner of the site, the concrete structure supporting the huge 'Cobar' sign, at the entrance to the town, is a relic of the Great Cobar mine.

 Some converter vessels from the Great Cobar have been recovered and provided to the heritage centre.
+One of the electric locomotives used at the mine—the one which became a colliery brake van but has been partially restored—is also preserved at the heritage centre.

 The first 'Mine Tank', the mine's first water reservoir, dating from 1878, exists to the east of Kidman Way.
 The larger, second 'Mine Tank', dating from 1882 and greatly expanded by 1909, is now the lake in Newey Reserve, in the south of the town, which has been controlled by Cobar council since 1932.

 Cobar Cemetery is the final resting place of many who died as a result of fatal accidents at the mine and also of Sidwell Kruge (later Dean) who first identified the rock samples from Cobar as copper ore, and the first mine manager, Captain Thomas Lean.

 The ornately engraved share warrants of Great Cobar Limited are still traded, sometimes at prices higher than their £5 per share face value, as do its debenture certificates and share certificates, but only as collectables.

 Great Cobar Museum & Cobar Visitors' Centre, the former administration offices.